Push to Save Pacific Rim Trade Deal After US Exits TPP Pact

 ———

-Associated Press writers Nick Perry in Wellington, New Zealand; Elaine Kurtenbach and Yuri Kageyama in Tokyo; and Eileen Ng in Kuala Lumpur, Malaysia, contributed to this report.
+Associated Press writers Nick Perry in Wellington, New Zealand; Elaine Kurtenbach and Yuri Kageyama in Tokyo; Tran Van Minh in Hanoi, Vietnam; and Eileen Ng in Kuala Lumpur, Malaysia, contributed to this report.